Review: Dive into the Adventures of Mario & Luigi: Brothership

 Gameplay Limitations and Design Choices

-Throughout our initial hours with “Brothership,”it appeared to be merely another installment showcasing Nintendo’s penchant for extensive handholding.
+Throughout our initial hours with “Brothership,” it appeared to be merely another installment showcasing Nintendo’s penchant for extensive handholding.
 Unfortunately, as we progressed, it became clear that this format persisted, with frequent prompts guiding our every move and discouraging exploration.
+For comparisons of game design choices, you might find our Slitterhead review insightful.

 Players should brace for repetitively communicated instructions at every plot juncture, while the option to skip cutscenes offers limited relief, hampered by verbose dialogue—a hallmark of the Mario & Luigi series.